OpenTermsArchive/contrib-versions/Steampowered/Privacy Policy.md

 If we process your Personal Data, we shall endeavor to ensure by implementing suitable measures that your Personal Data is accurate and up-to-date for the purposes for which it was collected.
 If your Personal Data is inaccurate or incomplete, you can change the information you provided via the Privacy Dashboard.

 6.3.
 Right to Erasure.
-You have the right to obtain deletion by us of Personal Data concerning you by deleting your Steam User Account via the Steam support page.
+You have the right to obtain deletion of Personal Data concerning you if the reason why we could collect it (see section 2. above) does not exist anymore or if there is another legal ground for its deletion.
+For individual items of Personal Data please edit them through the Privacy Dashboard or request the deletion via the Steam support page.
+You can also request the deletion of your Steam user account via the Steam support page.

 As a result of deleting your Steam User Account, you will lose access to Steam services, including the Steam User Account, Subscriptions and game-related information linked to the Steam User Account and the possibility to access other services you are using the Steam User Account for.